George Gershwin: Musical style and influence

 Russian Joseph Schillinger's influence as Gershwin's teacher of composition (1932–1936) was substantial in providing him with a method of composition.
 There has been some disagreement about the nature of Schillinger's influence on Gershwin.
 After the posthumous success of Porgy and Bess, Schillinger claimed he had a large and direct influence in overseeing the creation of the opera; Ira completely denied that his brother had any such assistance for this work.
 A third account of Gershwin's musical relationship with his teacher was written by Gershwin's close friend Vernon Duke, also a Schillinger student, in an article for the Musical Quarterly in 1947.

 What set Gershwin apart was his ability to manipulate forms of music into his own unique voice.
 He took the jazz he discovered on Tin Pan Alley into the mainstream by splicing its rhythms and tonality with that of the popular songs of his era.
 Although George Gershwin would seldom make grand statements about his music, he believed that "true music must reflect the thought and aspirations of the people and time.
 My people are Americans.
 My time is today."

+In 1983, Broadway's Uris Theatre was renamed the Gershwin Theatre in honor of George and Ira Gershwin.
 In 2007, the Library of Congress named its Gershwin Prize for Popular Song after George and Ira Gershwin.
 Recognizing the profound and positive effect of popular music on culture, the prize is given annually to a composer or performer whose lifetime contributions exemplify the standard of excellence associated with the Gershwins.
 On March 1, 2007, the first Gershwin Prize was awarded to Paul Simon.